DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 Above the commander, who was disguised as a man...
 It was at that time that something strange happened.

-'Foreign instruction invaded the <span title="jp.無座標界, furi. ゼロ">Zero</span>.
+'Foreign instruction invaded the <span title="jp.無座標, furi. ゼロ">Zero</span> World.
 Detected it close to the erased hero...'

 Out of nowhere swirling black point appeared.
 From within a hole, similar to that of whirlpool, widening it in silence [something] appeared.

-'Danger of interference with new world require [caution].'
+'Danger of interference with new world.
+[Caution] is advised.'

 'Initiate expulsion by Rasterizer class 1 [Destruction will]'